Yamahkarim/BeatIt/README.md

 <i><b>What is the problem?</b></i>

 <i><b>Which questions do we need to answer?</b></i>

-A.) How do the current systems of reccomendations work?
+A.) How do the current systems of recommendations work?

 B.) What algorithms are best for working understanding the complexities to techno and electronic music.

-- <b>Classification</b>- Use various Machine Learning models to accurately classify electronic music between 10 subgenres.
-- An expolaroty analysis of music recommendation algorithms as applied to electronic music sub-genres through the lens of academia and theoritical analysis.
+#### Phase II: Classification

+- The application of most typical recommendation systems is based on the way the machine understands the (musical) composition.
+This is primarily done through a machine learning process known as classification, in which features are selected from the composition and then compared to other components and features to classify the composition.

+-  There is a multitude of ways in which classification can be performed and this project seeks to explore the processes in order to discover the most accurate algorithm.

-#### Phase II
+#### Phase III: Application

-- Focus on the application of music recommendation applications
+- Design an application of music recommendation methods we discover.

-#### Phase III
-- Design of a new application with a new algorithm cosisting of the products of phase I and II.

 ## Technologies
 - Python 3